 You will recognize the cozy atmosphere of Frances’ rooms, for those who already know her, her personal touch of taste and attention to detail that have always distinguished her and make the guest feel at home away from home from the first time they enter.

-We tried, as we did before, to make guests find out what we first appreciate finding when we travel, and that is why you will find Max to welcome you, a family man, not an employee of an Agency, ready to give you all the information and suggestions about the city where he was born and where he lives.
+We tried, as we did before, to make guests find out what we first appreciate finding when we travel, and that is why you will find a person ready to give you all the information and suggestions about the city.

 Our Apartments: two gems in the heart of Florence